Imymab/FA-AraBERT-Classifier/README.md

 <img width="528" height="275" alt="Chatbot structure" src="https://github.com/user-attachments/assets/cb58f77d-27ab-47e8-b6e7-bb5749499a4c" align="middle" /></p>
 <p align=center><i>Overview of the Chatbot System Architecture</i></p>

 The FA-AraBERT classifiers operate as the first component of an end-to-end MSA First-Aid Chatbot.
-A user query is first processed by the FA-AraBERT classifier to determine whether it is related to first aid.
+A user query is first processed by the FA-AraBERT classifier to determine whether it is related to first-aid.
 If the query is classified as first-aid related, it is forwarded to a large language model responsible for response generation.
 Otherwise, the system returns a warning indicating that the query falls outside the chatbot’s scope.

 Conceptually, the pipeline follows the sequence: User Query → FA-AraBERT Classifier → First-Aid LLM (if applicable) → Generated Response.